Dermatologists Want You To Know These 15 Hidden Retinol Facts

 Is there any ingredient more hyped, loved, feared, or misunderstood than retinol?
-The powerful vitamin A derivative is now more accessible than ever, thanks to new over-the-counter formulas like Drunk Elephant A-Passioni Retinol Cream and Mara Beauty Algae Retinol Oil.
-But, per usual, this boost in popularity has triggered an onslaught of rumors.
-Sensitive skin can’t handle retinol!
+The powerful vitamin A derivative is now more accessible than ever, thanks to over-the-counter formulas like Drunk Elephant A-Passioni Retinol Cream and Mara Beauty Algae Retinol Oil.
+But, per usual, this boost in popularity has triggered an onslaught of rumors: Sensitive skin can’t handle retinol!
 It shouldn’t be mixed with AHAs!
 It thins out your skin!
-To separate the rumors from the realness, TZR consulted dermatologists and found out the retinol facts that you may have bypassed.
+To separate the rumors from the truth, TZR consulted dermatologists and found out the retinol facts that you may have bypassed.

-"Retinol can be beneficial for inflammatory conditions such as acne and redness, or for signs of mature skin, like lines and wrinkles," Dr. Neil Sadick, a dermatologist at Sadick Dermatology in New York City, tells TZR.
+"Retinol can be beneficial for inflammatory conditions such as acne and redness, or for signs of mature skin, like lines and wrinkles," Dr. Neil Sadick, board-certified dermatologist at Sadick Dermatology in New York City, tells TZR.
 "It's also useful for preventing the signs of aging by encouraging the production of collagen."

 That said, retinol famously causes irritation for many who use it, since it's essentially re-training your skin cells to turnover at a faster rate.
 There's a "learning curve" for the skin during the first few weeks of use, which typically presents as dry skin, redness, peeling, and overall inflammation.

 “Retinol is thought by dermatologists to be the most effective cosmeceutical rejuvenating ingredient,” Dr. Craig Kraffert, a board-certified dermatologist, tells TZR.
 “The benefits are scientifically proven via rigorous studies and include improving conditions associated with chronological aging, such as wrinkles and fine lines.
 It alters the behavior of aged epidermal and dermal cells so they act in a more youthful manner, while preserving and enhancing skin’s supportive blood vessel network.”
 Because the ingredient can boost collagen production, fine lines are plumped and smoothed for that youthful glow.

-While OTC retinol is ideal for treating and preventing signs of aging, dermatologists say that those looking to eliminate acne may want a prescription dose, instead.
+While over the counter retinol is ideal for treating and preventing signs of aging, dermatologists say that those looking to eliminate acne may want a prescription dose, instead.
 "Over-the-counter versions are primarily used for anti-aging benefits," Dr. Joshua Zeichner of Zeichner Dermatology tells TZR.
 "But prescription-strength retinoids, such as tretinoin, have been used for decades to treat acne."
 If fewer breakouts is what you're after, talk to your dermatologist before filling your Sephora cart.

-4. Even OTC Retinol Can Cause Irritation
+4. Over-The-Counter Retinol Can Cause Irritation

 “Retinol products are often mixed with antioxidants such as vitamins A, C, and E; colloidal oatmeal; or peptides, ceramides, and hyaluronic acid,” Dr. Sadick notes.
 “These ingredients work synergistically with retinol to counteract irritation, and provide hydration and nourishment to the skin.”

-6. It Doesn’t Thin Your Skin
+6. No, Retinol Doesn’t Thin Your Skin

 “There are a few myths about retinol products that may erroneously shy potential users away, including the idea that retinol products will thin out skin over time,” Dr. Kraffert says.
 “This is simply not true; retinol has a tendency to slightly thicken skin.”
 The ingredient does this by boosting your natural production of collagen, leading to fewer fine lines and wrinkles and plumper, bouncier skin.